LDMonay/oh-foundry/README.md

 -   Tally up a total point cost from all the items of the actor
 -   Settings for compendiums and critical damage behavior
 -   Use effects for buffs and such.
 (Pretty barebones)
+-   All items types can have embeded effects that apply to the actor.
+-   Side/Team initative instead of individual token initiative
+-   Weapons should have an option to be reloaded to full, which would display a chat template.

 A number of item types :